For Current Stephen Ministers

 Where Did It All Start?

 Stephen Ministry has been around since 1975, when Kenneth Haugk, a pastor and clinical psychologist, began it to multiply the caregiving in his congregation in St. Louis, Missouri.
-We will fully launch our Stephen Ministry in Fall 2021 .
+We launched our Stephen Ministry in the fall of 2021.

 More than 13,000 congregations are enrolled in Stephen Ministry.
 They represent 183 different Christian denominations and come from all 50 states, 10 Canadian provinces, and 30 other countries.
 More than 75,000 pastors, church staff, and laypeople have been trained as Stephen Leaders at Leader’s Training Courses.
 These Stephen Leaders have, in turn, trained more than 600,000 congregation members to be Stephen Ministers.
 Since 1975 Stephen Ministers have provided distinctively Christian care to more than one-and-a-half million people in one-to-one Stephen Ministry caring relationships and have also used their caregiving skills to touch the lives of millions more in other ways.